microsoft/vscode-tslint/tslint/README.md

 # Auto fixing

-The extension supports automatic fixing of warnings.
+The extension supports automatic fixing of warnings as support by tslint.
 For warnings which support an auto fix a light bulb is shown when the cursor is positioned inside the warning's range.
 You can apply the quick fix by either:
 * clicking the light bulb appearing or by executing the `Quick Fix`, when the mouse is over the errornous code
 * or using the command `Fix all auto-fixable problems`.

-The following quick fixes are currently supported:
-- missing whitespace
-- missing semicolon
-- missing trailing comma
-- ' should be "
-- " should be '
-- trailing whitespace
-- file should end with a newline
-- forbidden 'var' keyword
-- == should be ===
-- Comment must start with a space

 # Using the extension with tasks running tslint